olitomlinson/dapr-pluggable-state-store/README.md

 ### Run the Integration Tests

-The integration tests use [TestContainers](https://dotnet.testcontainers.org/) to spin up all the dependencies.
+The integration tests use [TestContainers](https://dotnet.testcontainers.org/) to spin up all the dependencies (simimilar to docker compose).
 Test containers rely on Docker Engine, so ensure you have Docker for Desktop or equivalent installed.

-note: these tests can take a while to complete on the first run through as Images are built & downloaded.
+_Note:_ these tests can take a while to complete on the first run through as Images are built & downloaded.

 `IntegrationTests % dotnet test`